Q Bend Limited (trading as Downsizr)

 (c) the Alternative Dispute Resolution for Consumer Disputes (Competent Authorities and Information) Regulations 2015;

-25.1 You may raise a complaint with Downsizr at any time at support@downsizr.com.
-We will acknowledge within 2 working days and respond within 15 working days.
+25.1 You may raise a complaint with Downsizr at any time, either by using the contact option shown in your account – which sends your message directly to our support team, who will reply to the email address on your Account – or by emailing support@downsizr.com.
+We will acknowledge within 2 working days and respond within 15 working days

 25.2 You may also: